lahoffman/arctic-sea-ice-predictions/README.md

 1. Coupled Model Intercomparison Project phase 6 (CMIP6).
 Historical and SSP5-8.5 simulations.
 Models: ACCESS-CM2, ACCESS-ESM1-5, CanESM5, IPSL-CM6A, MIROC6, MRO-ESM2-0.
 Variables: siextentn, siconc, sithick, areacello.
 2. National Snow and Ice Data Center (NSIDC) Sa Ice Index.
 Variable: sea ice extent, northern hemisphere, monthly.
 3. Pan-Arctic Ice Ocean Modeling Assimilation System (PIOMAS).
 Variable: sea ice thickness, monthly.

+Files for the neural network are run using the Tensorflow/Keras library (Abadi et al., 2015).
+Explainable artificial intelligence methods applied to the neural network use the Innvestigate package.
+These files are contained in the folder 'neural network' and must be run in a virtual environment with Python Version 3.9.6 and Tensorflow Version 2.14.0.